Explore more blogs

 Some roles might include:

-• Volunteer coordinator: This staff member will manage your volunteers, whether they’re helping out at events or in the office.
+• Volunteer coordinator 💛 This staff member will manage your volunteers, whether they’re helping at events or in the office.

 Step 8: Build your budget 🧮

-Take a look at your past nonprofit budget to help you determine financial goals for each fundraising activity for the coming year.
+Take a look at your previous nonprofit budget to help you determine financial goals for each fundraising activity in the coming year.
 Consider items like:

 • Your total expenses last year 📉 Pay attention to administrative costs (rent, payroll, insurance), programming costs (education, services, supplies), marketing and fundraising costs (fundraising software, campaign materials, payment processing), and any additional expenses.